prescottprue/react-redux-firebase/README.md

 #### [Material Example](examples/material)

 An example that user Material UI built on top of the output of [create-react-app](https://github.com/facebookincubator/create-react-app)'s eject command.
 Shows a list of todo items and allows you to add to them.
-This is what is deployed to [redux-firebasev3.firebaseapp.com](https://redux-firebasev3.firebaseapp.com/).
+This is what is deployed to [react-redux-firebase.firebaseapp.com](https://react-redux-firebase.firebaseapp.com/).

 ## Generator

-[generator-react-firebase](https://github.com/prescottprue/generator-react-firebase) uses redux-firebasev3 when opting to include redux
+[generator-react-firebase](https://github.com/prescottprue/generator-react-firebase) uses react-redux-firebase when opting to include redux

 ## In the future